-Even so, the country’s existing talent pool simply cannot fill all the positions available – there is not enough talent to go around and certain positions can only be filled by true titans of industry.
+Even so, the country’s existing talent pool simply cannot fill all the positions available – there is not enough talent to go around and certain positions can only be filled by experienced industry leaders.
+These tech titans possess insights, techniques, and perspectives forged in diverse international crucibles, elements that contribute profoundly to Singapore’s aspiration of becoming a global technology hub.

 Several reports in 2021 have outlined Singapore’s pandemic positioning towards foreign professionals, indicating that there will be a decrease in the number of overseas professionals in the country in the coming years.
 With this grim outlook, coupled with a growing need for tech talent, it is necessary to question the future of tech talent in Singapore.